“… this gun is pointed right at your heart.”

 But it may be the wounded heart beating beneath the smoky, cynical, intrigue-packed exterior that elevates Casablanca to the status of enduring classic.
 The film’s historical window is merely a backdrop, a canvas on which is rendered a cultural icon of lost love.
 And who can’t identify with heartbreak?

-The source of Rick’s heartbreak is Ilsa Lund (Ingrid Bergman), who arrives in Casablanca (the film’s opening provides a nifty introduction to the Moroccan city) in December 1941 with her husband, Victor Laszlo (Paul Henreid), a fugitive leader of the Czechoslovakian resistance, seeking letters of transit and escape to America.
-In flashback, it is learned that Ilsa, believing her husband dead, fell in love with Rick while in Paris only to learn the truth as Nazis descended on the city.
+The source of Rick’s heartbreak is Ilsa Lund (Ingrid Bergman), who arrives in Casablanca in December 1941 with her husband, Victor Laszlo (Paul Henreid), a fugitive leader of the Czechoslovakian resistance, seeking letters of transit and escape to America.
+In flashback, we learn that Ilsa, believing her husband dead, fell in love with Rick while in Paris only to learn the truth as Nazis descended on the city.

 Standing rain-soaked on a train platform waiting for Ilsa to join him and flee the German army for French-controlled Morocco, Rick is handed a letter, the ink of which weeps away in the deluge as he reads Ilsa’s fabricated explanation.
 When she appears at Rick’s Café Americain—“of all the gin joints in all the towns in all the world…”—reunited with her husband, the outwardly hard-boiled Rick (motto: “I stick my neck out for nobody”) begins to crack as he struggles to decide whether to help his former love.